-Whether your advertising streams concentrate on PPC, SEO, newsletter advertising, or a combination of these and any other advertising models, the landing page is one of the most important factors to consider.
+Whether your SEO advertising streams concentrate on PPC, SEO, newsletter advertising, or a combination of these and any other advertising models, the landing page is one of the most important factors to consider.
 Primarily, the landing page needs to closely match your visitors’ requirements but it also needs to be set up to convert and persuade those visitors to take the desired action.
 The desired action can be anything from signing up for a free newsletter or offer to make a purchase – a landing page should lead visitors to this conclusion.

 Meeting Visitors’ Needs Through Page Relevancy